chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 - Operating System Root Volume (`/`) must be at least 40GB.
 Temporary space (`/var/tmp`) must be at least 5GB.
 - Separate Hab volume should be provisioned and mounted at `/hab` with at least 100GB free space for all nodes except OpenSearch.
-- For OpenSearch nodes, /hab volume should be calculated based on the data retention policy, and use the  [hardware calculator](/calculator/automate_ha_hardware_calculator.xlsx) for estimation.
+- For OpenSearch nodes, /hab volume should be calculated based on the data retention policy, and use the [Performance Benchmarks](/automate/ha_performance_benchmarks) for estimation.

 ### SSH User